sebinxavi/EKS-cluster-deployment-using-Terraform/README.md

 ## Step 4: Create VPC

-This EKS will be deployed in the custom VPC with three public subnets and three private subnets.
+This EKS will be deployed in the custom VPC of three public subnets and three private subnets.

 ~~~
 # ---------------------------------------------------